- August 7, 2017

 - Unlike the other driver’s insurance adjuster, our loyalty is to you and to no one else.

-- If we do not believe our services will result in your collecting more money for your claim, we will tell you so.
+- If we do not believe our services, including our experienced accident claim lawyers, will result in your collecting more money for your claim, we will tell you so.

 - We can take immediate action to preserve evidence to prove the other driver was at fault.